dtscienc/proje/README.md

-# eclatant — autonomous coding agent
+# Eclatant — autonomous coding agent

 submit a task or bug report. the agent autonomously writes code, tests it, fixes it.